microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 AnimatedIcon requires the icon JSON files to include markers named in a standard way so the control can successfully map the visual state transition to the correct animation segment.
 You can see the design requirements section for more specifics on the structure of the markers and the naming.
-The list below shows the marker names that should be in the animation file in order for the supported controls to play the animation correctly.
+The list below shows the states that the marker names should be structures in the animation file in order for the supported controls to play the animation correctly.

 Here are the default states for each of the controls: